|-|_,_/

 • In the lack of sufficient information in the article, compulsion of many users to waist their time with a website specified there and completely irrelevant for them

-• Theft of time at the expense of the moderators:
+• Theft of time at the expense of the moderator:

-• Abuse of dma-request@moderators.dana.de or personal e-mail address of a moderator as submission address
+• Abuse of dma-request@moderators.dana.de or personal e-mail address of the moderator as submission address

 • Questions to dma-request@moderators.dana.de which are answered already in this web page or in the sources of information specified here